louisbichard/notes/final year project/literature_review.md

 ####Mandatory arrest

 In some countries such as the US, mandatory arrest is used as a deterrent or repercussion to control reoffending and recidivism of domestic violence related crimes.
 However "the weight of the literature seems to suggest that mandatory arrest policies may not achieve universally positive goals" (Melton, 2008).
 The reason for this lack of positive results appears to be linked to the demographics of the incidents.
-As identified by Williams & Dawkins (2006) analysis concludes that arrest works as a deterrent only in the cases as for those who have something to lose"
+As identified by Williams & Dawkins (2006) analysis concludes that arrest works as a deterrent only in the cases as for those who have something to lose.
+This is particularly the case when it is seen that most cases of domestic violence originate from low socioeconomic backgrounds and the lower class (Manning, 1996).

-"Manning (1993) argues that arresting batterers will target minorities and people from low socioeconomic backgrounds since arrests in domestic violence cases are disproportionately of lower class,"

 #Why domestic violence is important